PGL50/Pewlett-Hackard-Analysis/README.md

 &nbsp;
 ### How does Pewlett Hackard attract **new** employees?

-- Let's take a look at the gender breakdown of non-retiring employees
+- Let's take a look at the gender breakdown of non-retiring employees.
+Here is code from a joined table from non_retirement_employees and the salary table.

 ```SQL
     select gender, count(emp_no) as "Number of Employees",